countnazgul/set-volume/README.md

 Running it again - `90`.
 Running it again `10` - when the current volume is equal or greater than the max range value, from the list, the app will set the volume to the lowest from the list/range.
 This way we can loop through pre-defined volume levels with ease.

+### Ascending/descending order

+When using range of values the app accepts second (optional) parameter.
+This parameter defines how to cycle through the values - in ascending or descending order.

+The possible values are `acs` and `desc`

+> [!NOTE]
+> If this parameter is not provided then default value will be set - `asc`

 ## PowerToys

 The whole idea of this app was to be used with [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/).
 In there we can remap shortcut to run a program.